jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 ## Standard library

-The naturals, constructors for them, and basic operators upon them, are defined in the standard library module `Data.Nat`:
+The naturals, their constructors and the basic operators on them are all defined in the standard library module `Data.Nat`:

 ```
 -- import Data.Nat using (ℕ; zero; suc; _+_; _*_; _^_; _∸_)